lucas-issa/learning-multiplication/README.md

 # Learning multiplication

-This is a aplication to help memorize the multiplication table.
+This is an application to help you memorize the multiplication table.

+You can access the application at https://lucas-issa.github.io/learning-multiplication.

 ## Development notes